mbourgey/EBI_cancer_workshop_SNV/README.md

 [note on the vcf format fields](notes/_vcf1.md)

 # Annotations
+First let's annotate variant calls based on their context (as opposed to functional annotation).

 We typically use snpEff but many use annovar and VEP as well.

 Let's run snpEff: